 If you do decide to speak openly with your employer, then there are a few things you can do to make sure it goes smoothly.
 These include:

 Detox is the first and most physically challenging phase of any substance addiction.
-The benefits of medically-assisted detox are endless, and provide the safest means of eliminating harmful substances from the body.
+The benefits of medically-assisted detox is endless, and provide the safest means of eliminating harmful substances from the body.

 Although detox can be a scary and intimidating process, it is important to remember that our rehab centres in Buckinghamshire have on-site highly qualified staff who understand the phases of withdrawal.